 Having decided to use Wanstead House as their principal residence, Long-Wellesley and Catherine felt that the house and its gardens required significant refurbishment.
 The estate had been little used by its successive owners since 1764, as the 2nd Earl spent most of his time abroad and Sir James Tylney-Long preferred the Long family’s ancestral seat at Draycot Cerne.
-Though Wanstead had been occasionally rented out (including to members of the exiled French Royal Family after 1807), it had become run-down.
+Though Wanstead had been occasionally rented out (including to members of the exiled French Royal Family 1802-10), it had become run-down.
 Also, many of the house's furnishings were considered out of date.

 While the desirability of undertaking improvements offers some mitigation for the calamities which followed, there is no shortage of evidence that William Long-Wellesley was wildly extravagant.
 The refurbishment he embarked upon was nothing short of spectacular: a newspaper report in 1814 said that Long-Wellesley “is fitting up Wanstead House in a style of magnificence exceeding even Carlton House [the Prince Regent’s palace in Pall Mall].
 The whole of the interior will present one uniform blaze of burnished gold.”
 Long-Wellesley also commissioned considerable work on the gardens: Humphry Repton and Lewis Kennedy both produced proposals, some of which were acted upon and are still traceable today.